Up to $200M is available from the CSIRO Innovation Fund to support the early stage commercialisation of innovations.

 - Action Plan –e., goals and key steps to undertake to achieve your business objectives.

-It is anticipated the CSIRO Innovation Fund will be open to proposals from 1 April 2017.
+It was proposed that CSIRO Innovation Fund will be open to proposals from 1 April 2017.

 As of yet the fund is not currently accepting proposals.

 Name Change – “Announcable”

 The Fund will operate under the name Main Sequence Ventures .
 It is intended to help improve the translation of publicly funded research into commercial outcomes and stimulate innovation in Australia.
 This will help successful business to grow – boosting Australia’s productivity and exports, and generating jobs through increased commercialisation of research outcomes, particularly in priority sectors of the Australian economy..blah..blah…blah